Obra-Studio/obra-icons-svelte-public/README.md

    <IconActivity size={24} color="red" strokeWidth={1} />
 ```

+# Targeting with CSS

+Every SVG contains an `obra-icon` class on the top level SVG element, that you can target with CSS.

+Next to this, the inner elements are also targetable, with the following class names:

+- `oi-fill`: Fill layers
+- `oi-vector`: Vector layers
+- `oi-ellipse`: Ellipse layers
+- `oi-box`: Box layers
+- `oi-triangle`: Triangle layers
+- `oi-incomplete-triangle`: Incomplete triangle layers
+- `oi-mini-square`: Mini square layers
+- `oi-line`: Line layers
+- `oi-mini-dot`: Mini dots
+- `oi-medium-dot`: Medium dots
+- `oi-dot`: Regular dots

 ## Which icons are available?

 For a full reference, see the list at [Obra Icons website](https://icons.obra.studio/icons).